Gabbosaur/CodeEvolver/README.md

 ## Deploy

-To start **CodeEvolver**, open 3 different terminals and use the following commands:
+To start **CodeEvolver**, open 3 different terminals and use the following commands (otherwise append " &" for running in the background):

 1. Run the Jenkins Docker container:
   ```bash